systemd/mkosi/README.md

 * `mkosi.default` may be used to configure mkosi's image building process.
-For example, you may configure the distribution to use (`fedora`, `ubuntu`, `debian`, `archlinux`) for the image, or additional distribution packages to install.
+For example, you may configure the distribution to use (`fedora`, `ubuntu`, `debian`, `archlinux`, `opensuse`, `mageia`) for the image, or additional distribution packages to install.
 Note that all options encoded in this configuration file may also be set on the command line, and this file is hence little more than a way to make sure simply typing `mkosi` without further parameters in your *source* tree is enough to get the right image of your choice set up.
   Additionally if a `mkosi.default.d` directory exists, each file in it is loaded in the same manner adding/overriding the values specified in